Advertising Legal & Compliance

 For claims involving healthcare services or products, those claims must be substantiated by competent and reliable evidence.

-• CellMark Biopharma, for claiming that “CellAssure” could treat side effects of cancer treatment
+- CellMark Biopharma, for claiming that “CellAssure” could treat the side effects of cancer treatment

-• Various companies, for making claims about preventing Zika.
+- Various companies make claims about preventing Zika.

 Marketers need competent and reliable scientific evidence to support all health, safety, or efficacy claims their ads convey to consumers expressly or by implication.
 And they need it in hand before the ad is disseminated.
 For most disease-related representations – especially claims as serious as Zika prevention or risk reduction – that means well-controlled human clinical testing.